maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 The second attempt involved setting up a virtual machine in [Azure](https://www.azure.com/), installing OBS Studio, and then capturing a browser window in which a Google Meet would be used to loop in speakers & their screen share.

-In OBS Studio, I set up a scene (more on all of this later) hat captured the browser's video and audio, and tried streaming it to YouTube.
+In OBS Studio, I set up a scene (more on all of this later) that captured the browser's video and audio, and tried streaming it to YouTube.
 Let's say it worked, but it was not ideal:

 * Audio seemed to have varied quality over time.
 Sometimes it would be good, sometimes it would be like a very old landline phone.
 * Stream quality was only 720p (1280x720 pixels) because that's what Google Meet does, and due to the slightly lossy encoding of both Google Meet and OBS Studio, code on screen would not be readable.

 The above, combined with the fact that this was on a 6 CPU/56 GB RAM/NVidia GPU coming in at +1000 EUR per month which still ran at 90% of its capacity, this seemed not the avenue to pursue.

 Now what?

 ### Attempt 3: A bigger VM!